godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 .. image:: img/starter_vr_tutorial_sword.png

 Whew!
 That was a lot of work.
-Now you have a fairly simple VR project!
+Now you have a VR project!

 .. warning:: If you ever get lost, be sure to read over the code again!